mmuratarat/mmuratarat.github.io/_posts/2019-02-07-bptt-of-rnn.md

 Since $\gamma$  is associated with the leading eigenvalues of $ \frac{\partial h_{j+1}}{\partial h_{j}}$, the recursive product of $t+1−k$ Jacobian matrices makes it possible to influence the overall gradient in such a way that for $\gamma < 1$ the gradient tends to vanish while for$\gamma > 1$ the gradient tends to explode.

 # Vanishing/Exploding Gradients with LSTMs
+As can be seen easily above, the biggest problem with causing gradients to vanish is the multiplication of recursive derivatives.
+One of the approaches that were proposed to overcome this issue is to use gated structures such as Long Short-Term Memory Networks.

+In the original LSTM formulation, the value of $C_{t}$ depends on the previous value of cell state and an update term weighted by the input gate:

+$$ C_{t} = C_{t-1} + i_{t}  \circ \widetilde{C}_{t}$$

+The original motivation behind this LSTM was to make this recursive derivative have a constant value.
+If this is the case then our gradients would neither explode or vanish.
+However, this formulation doesn’t work well because the cell state tends to grow uncontrollably.
+In order to prevent this unbounded growth, a forget gate was added to scale the previous cell state, leading to the more modern formulation:

+$$ C_{t} = f_{t}\circ C_{t-1} + i_{t}  \circ \widetilde{C}_{t}$$

 **Note**: LSTM does not protect you from exploding gradients!
 Therefore, successful LSTM applications typically use gradient clipping.